Kimberly Pressler: Television

 In early 2009, Kimberly was brought on as the host of the "ACIS Fitness National Championships" for FOX College Sports.
 She again was asked to host/pit report for the "Red Bull X Fighters" world tour in Texas for ABC Sports.
 In mid-2009 Kimberly was also the pit reporter for ESPN2 and ABC's Traxxas TORC Series off-road racing coverage.
 That same year, Ms. Pressler was heard co-hosting the onsite coverage of the Red Bull New Year No Limits LIVE, when Travis Pastrana jumped from the Long Beach Pier onto a moving barge in front of 75,000 on-lookers.
 This was the second time Kimberly had taken part in a Red Bull New Year's Eve event, the previous time in 2007.

 In 2010, Ms. Pressler signed on to host Truck Academy on the Outdoor Channel for one season.
 Upon completion of that series Kimberly became the laneside reporter for the Professional Bowlers Association (PBA) on ESPN, making her debut at the 2010 World Series of Bowling.
-She has remained in this role through the 2018 PBA season on ESPN.
-In August, 2018, the PBA announced that Pressler will continue as laneside reporter when the PBA Tour coverage moves to Fox Sports for the 2019 season.
+She remained in this role through the 2018 PBA season on ESPN.
+In August, 2018, the PBA announced that Pressler would continue as laneside reporter when the PBA Tour coverage moves to Fox Sports for the 2019 season.
+She remained a staple on Fox PBA broadcasts through the 2025 season, frequently hosting an interview segment called "Pressing Questions with Kimberly Pressler."
+Ahead of the 2026 PBA Tour season, Pressler announced on her Facebook page that "after 15 unforgettable seasons my collaboration with the PBA has come to an end, as Lucky Strike Entertainment [parent company of the PBA] moves in a different direction with its on-air talent for the 2026 season."